cloudeda-2023/perl/README.md

-This is a repository of pratical perl scripts used in VLSI EDA Engineers <br>
+This is a repository of pratical perl scripts used by VLSI/EDA Engineers <br>

 All program is dedicated to the public domain under the CC0 license.